Comrade Tambo's London Recruits: Development

-In 2005, Ken Keable, who himself was a London Recruit, decided to write about his experiences going to South Africa for the ANC in the 1960s and 70s.
+In 2005, Ken Keable, who himself was a London Recruit, decided to write about his experiences going to South Africa for the ANC in the 1960s and '70s.
 "It took me three days to write my story, and when I had finished, I realised mine could possibly be one among many, so I began tracking down other recruits."

-Eventually 35 men and women, including Ronnie Kasrills contributed to the book that he entitled London Recruits: The Secret War Against Apartheid.
+Eventually, 35 men and women, including Ronnie Kasrills, contributed to the book that was entitled London Recruits: The Secret War Against Apartheid.

 In 2013, Gordon Main first heard about the story in a boxing pub near the docklands in Cardiff.
-He was sitting with a friend who was told by an elderly friend that, 'When I was your age I went to South Africa undercover with leaflets in a suitcase for Oliver Tambo,".
-Main then arranged a meeting and he discovered, there were several others with similar stories.
+He was sitting with a friend who was told by an elderly friend: "When I was your age I went to South Africa undercover with leaflets in a suitcase for Oliver Tambo."
+Main then arranged a meeting with the elderly person and discovered that there were several others with similar stories.

-Main then arranged a meeting with the elderly person and it turned out, there were several of them.
-Gordon Main said, "Once I realised it was true, I thought this has Great Movie written all over it.Later, Main obtained a copy Ken Keable's book and in 2014, met Ronnie Kasrills and made a creative pitch to Ken, Ronnie and a couple of other Recruits for the rights to make the story into a documentary.
+Main said, "Once I realized it was true, I thought this has just got a great movie written all over it."
+Later, Main obtained a copy Ken Keable's book and in 2014, met Ronnie Kasrills and made a creative pitch to Ken, Ronnie and a couple of other Recruits for the rights to make the story into a documentary.
 Early on, Main sought funding on Kickstarter.